usatlas/AFdocs/tier3docs/README.md

 <button onclick="readMoreOrLess('introLess', 'introMore', 'introBtn')" id="introBtn">More</button>

 ## Apply computer accounts at BNL, SLAC and/or UChicago
-The processes can take days as both BNL and SLAC are DOE national labs.
+The processes can take days at the 3 facilities, specially BNL and SLAC as both are DOE national labs.
 Do NOT wait until the last minute.

 <span id="acctsLess"></span>